ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 Unlike normal functions, resource functions can have accessors.
 In this case, the accessor is set to `get`, which means only HTTP GET requests could hit this resource.

 Ballerina automatically serializes Ballerina records as JSON and sends them over the wire.
-The default status code HTTP responses are 200 OK.
+The default status code HTTP responses are `200 OK`.

 ## Writing a Resource to Add COVID-19 Data by ISO Code